mlocati/mlocati.github.io/_articles/gdpr-google-tag-manager.md

 In [Google Tag Manage](https://tagmanager.google.com) you need to:

 1. create an account
-2. create a container - one for evey website, so it's a good idea to name the container with the URL of the website
+2. create a container - one for every website, so it's a good idea to name the container with the URL of the website

 When creating a container, GTM will show a popup with two codes to be added to your website (you can also view them by going to `Admin` &rarr; `Account Settings` &rarr; `Install Google Tag Manager`).